OpenSilk/SyncthingAndroid/README.md

 Syncthing runs with a number of custom settings to optimise your experience and to avoid conflicts with other applications (e.g. [Syncthing for Android application](https://github.com/syncthing/syncthing-android)).
 In particular:
   - Default GUI address is set to 127.0.0.1:8385 (TLS on)
-  - Default Listen Address is set to 0.0.0.0:22001
-  - Default Local Announce Port is set to 21040
-  - Default Local Announce MCAddr is set to [ff32::5222]:21041
   - Default Rescan Interval is set to 86400 seconds (1 day)
   - Default Ignore Permissions are enabled
-  - Default IPv4 and IPv6 Global Announce Server is an ip instead of a domain name (see Github issue #4)
   - Default folder is set to Environment.DIRECTORY_DCIM

 ###Building